boltops-tools/terraspace-docs/_docs/learn/gcp/destroy.md

 title: Destroy Infrastructure
 ---

-Now that we’ve seen how to deploy infra, let's clean up and tear down the resources.
+Now that we've seen how to deploy infra, let's clean up and tear down the resources.

 To destroy the resources, run:

     terraspace down demo

-You’ll be prompted to make sure you really want to delete these resources.
+You'll be prompted to make sure you really want to delete these resources.

     $ terraspace down demo
     Building .terraspace-cache/dev/stacks/demo